takuyashim/demo/README.md

 hmmm
 this is read me.
-hello this is difftool testttttttt
+this is really bad edit here.